Father’s Day Advice For First Time Fathers

 Spoiler alert: The perfect gift you can give yourself is a break from feeling the pressure.

-2022 is the semicentennial anniversary of the first time Father’s Day was celebrated as a national holiday.
-After a devoted 30 seconds of research, I discovered that a semicentennial is a 50-year anniversary.
-After another 30 seconds of calculations, I realized that this figure puts the first national celebration of Father’s Day back in 1972.
-I wasn’t quite a zygote then but, having grown up during the decade, I can say that quite a lot has changed since the 1970s and the world is, generally, better for its passage.
+The first national celebration of Father’s Day was back in 1972.
+I wasn’t quite a zygote then, but having grown up during the decade, I can say that quite a lot has changed since then, and the world is generally better for its passage.
 Burnt orange isn’t the go-to color for carpets anymore.
 Disco music is now typically played ironically.
 And men, for the most part, have evolved into a more involved role of fatherhood when it comes to raising their own children.

 As opposed to spending the bulk of our working hours outside the home, many fathers, myself included, are stay-at-home or work-at-home parents for at least a few days a week.
 Most of us also tend to be more hands-on with the little ones than our fathers were.
 Since the traditional role fathers play has changed over the years, I assumed that the way we celebrate Father’s Day has changed as well.
 To find out exactly how much things have changed, I thought it would be fun to take an informal poll.
 My first question asked dads how they commemorated their role as a father on Father’s Day.
 The second asked if they recalled how they celebrated their first Father’s Day.